rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 Is this ok [y/N]:
 ```

 Removing a group has the following syntax.
-Note that removing the KDE group can be done several ways:
+Note that removing the KDE group is possible several ways:

 ```bash
 sudo dnf group remove "KDE Plasma Workspaces"